TomCP20/Raycasting/README.md

 ## Build And Run

-To run this project use the command `dotnet run` in the base folder of the project.
+To run this project, use the command `dotnet run` in the project's base folder.

-To build this project use the command `dotnet build` in the base of folder the project.
+To build this project, use the command `dotnet build` in the project's base folder.

 ## Controls